ShubhaPokharel/Increment-And-Decremement/README.md

 ______________

 Increment and Decrement can not be applied on final variables, because we can’t change the value.
 It can not be applied for booleans.
+It does not work for Strings or doubles.